dirtprotocol/dirtoracle/README.md

 * How can I see the latest prices reported onchain?

-  We are launching a dashboard that gives users a historical view of marketfeeds shortly.
+  We are launching a dashboard that gives users a historical view of datafeeds shortly.

 * How can I reach you?